-- Support a go fund me campaign – There are plenty of campaigns out there and a lot of need so choose to help what resonates for you and how you can best help.
+- Support a Go Fund Me campaign – There are plenty of campaigns out there and a lot of need so choose to help what resonates most for you and how you can best help.

-- Buy food or other necessities and give it to a friend or someone that recently lost their job.
-There are delivery services if you do not want to purchase and deliver yourself – Who would not appreciate a bag of groceries at their door.
+- Buy food or other necessities and give it to a friend in need, someone living on the street or on fixed low income, or a person that recently lost their job.
+There are delivery services if you do not want to purchase and deliver yourself – Who would not appreciate a bag of groceries at their door or a hot meal.

 - Purchase a gift card and give it to someone in need.
 There are virtual gift cards.
 You can buy and give specific business or store gift cards as well as Visa and MasterCard gift cards that will help someone to pay bills or buy groceries.

 **If someone is having a tough time whether financially, physically or emotionally reach out and call if you can.
-There are a lot of people that live alone and with social distancing and staying at home more often than not now, communication from you showing you care can be a real lifeline.
+There are a lot of people that live alone and with social distancing or with medical/physical issues and staying at home more often, communication from you showing you care can be a real lifeline.